vmware-tanzu/community-edition/docs/site/content/docs/latest/delete-cluster.md

 ## Delete Service Type LoadBalancer

-Delete Service type LoadBalancer: To delete Service type LoadBalancer (Service) in a cluster:
+To delete Service type LoadBalancer (Service) in a cluster:

 1. Set `kubectl` to the cluster's context.